- While the character creator at the beginning can be rather unnerving, there are a few moments that lighten it up:

 Susie: Not so easy, huh?!

-- The third time, Susie just tells Kris to do it themselves... and it works!
+- The third time, Susie just tells Kris to do it themself... and it works!

-- After every cutscene with Susie and Lancer, Kris looks at the camera as if thinking "What have I gotten myself into?"
+- After every cutscene with Susie and Lancer, Kris looks at the camera as if thinking "What have I gotten myself into?"note

 - Ralsei and Susie are shown as their "Shocked" sprites if you choose the option to fix the party.
 Kris, meanwhile, stays the same, making them appear completely unfazed.

 - During the escape from the dungeon, Susie tells you that she "invited" the guard to visit the trash can.
 If, once the party's reunited you go back to said guard and talk to him, you find out that she literally invited him to visit it.
 And he's loving it.

 - Going to the left side of the prison, you'll find a strange figure lurking behind bars, only their eyes visible.
 He seems scary... at first, talking to him reveals that he's really just a pair of eyes that got imprisoned... somehow.

 - In the "violent" ending, Ralsei puts the king to sleep using Pacify.
 The King's last words before falling asleep?
 "You sweet... little... pumpkin."

 - If you go for a pacifist playthrough and don't return to Top Chef with Susie, then after beating King, he assumes the gathering is Clover's birthday and that Susie is Clover's mother and ate the cake to protect her.
 Susie starts to deny this, but then realizes that if she goes along with it, she might get more cake.